 The next useful pieces of equipment are speakers.
 We can hire these, but it is easier if the venue has a room PA that we can connect into.
 We require stereo (left and right) 3 pin XLR or balanced 1/4” jack line inputs that we can connect our mixer into.

 Finally we need computers.
 These are usually easier to borrow from the venue than to hire.
-We need servers on site to handle encoding, storage and streaming as well as two desktops per room for capturing presentations and mixing the video.
+We need servers on site to handle encoding, storage and streaming as well as one desktop per room for mixing the video.

 Now that you understand why we need these things, here is a checklist you can use to provide us with the information we need:

 Floor plans (if possible)

 Detailed pictures of the existing audio and video equipment in the rooms

 Network uplink speed